zkm/cta-linewatch/SECURITY.md

 ## Supported Versions

-The following versions of CTA API are currently supported with security updates:
+The following versions of CTA LineWatch are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |